 On March 13, 2018, Kiniksa US entered into an operating lease in Lexington, Massachusetts for office and laboratory space that comprises the new headquarters for Kiniksa US and on June 26, 2018, Kiniksa US entered into an amendment to the lease expanding the rentable space to a total of 27,244 square feet.
+On November 7, 2018, Kiniksa US entered into an amendment (the "Third Amendment") to the lease expanding the rentable space to a total of 55,924 square feet which will be occupied in phases through December 2019.
 The lease expires on July 31, 2021.
-Monthly lease payments include base rent as well as, ancillary charges such as the share of operating expenses and real estate taxes.
-Base rent is \$73 for the remainder of 2018.
+Monthly lease payments include base rent, as well as, ancillary charges such as the share of operating expenses and real estate taxes.
+Base rent under the Third Amendment increased from \$73 to \$101 as of January 1, 2019 and will increase up to \$138 by the earlier of occupation of the certain additional expansion space or to \$138 in December 2019.